-We also have internal committees and working groups, all of which ultimately report up to members of our Executive Committee, that are actively involved in identifying and assessing climate-related risks relating to insurance and reinsurance portfolios.
+We also have internal committees and working groups, which ultimately report up to members of our Executive Committee, that are actively involved in identifying and assessing climate-related risks relating to insurance and reinsurance portfolios.
 A climate change working group has been established to focus specifically on climate-related risks.
 This group oversees and coordinates implementation of our climate change risk management framework.
-In addition, among other things, this group (1) assesses climate-related risks identified by our product boards, which are discussed further below; (2) promotes knowledge sharing across key groups on the topic of climate change; (3) leads research into climate change and provides information to enterprise management and other senior decision makers involved with CAT and underwriting decisions; (4) considers emerging risks associated with climate change and liaises with other internal working groups and committees for their consideration of these risks in, among other areas, product development and risk management; and (5) recommends model evaluations motivated by possible climate change impacts.
+In addition, among other things, this group: (1) assesses climate-related risks; (2) promotes knowledge sharing across key groups on the topic of climate change; (3) leads research into climate change and provides information to enterprise management and other senior decision makers involved with CAT and underwriting decisions; (4) considers emerging risks associated with climate change and liaises with other internal working groups and committees for their consideration of these risks in, among other areas, product development and risk management; and (5) recommends model evaluations motivated by possible climate change impacts.

 The climate change working group coordinates with other internal working groups concerning climate-related risks.
-These include, for example, (1) our product boards, which, as part of their role, identify climate risk exposures relating to specific products and product lines and (2) our emerging risk working group, which facilitates and coordinates the identification and management of emerging risks.
+These include, for example, (1) the environmental group which focuses on environmental policy and (2) our emerging risk working group, which facilitates and coordinates the identification and management of emerging risks.